AppleHair/HankPsychPort/README.md

 		I'll probably not do it, but I'm not really sure about it.
 We'll just have to wait and see.

-## Thanks for reading the README file and thanks for playing this port!!
+## Thank you for reading the README file and thank you for playing this port!!

 # Credits: